saturnflyer/casting/README.md

 Casting will bind an unbound method to a client object and execute the method as though it is defined on the client object.
 Any reference to `self` from the method block will refer to the client object.

+This behavior is different in Ruby 1.9 vs. 2.x.

+According to [http://rubyspec.org](http://rubyspec.org) the behavior in MRI in 1.9 that allows this to happen is incorrect.
+In MRI (and JRuby) 1.9 you may unbind methods from an object that has been extended with a module, and bind them to another object of the same type that has *not* been extended with that module.

+Casting uses this as a way to trick the interpreter into using the method where we want it and avoid forever extending the object of concern.

+This changed in Ruby 2.0 and does not work.
+What does work (and is so much better) in 2.0 is that you may take any method from a module and apply it to any object.
+This means that Casting doesn't have to perform any tricks to temporarily apply behavior to an object.

+For example, this fails in 1.9, but works in 2.0:

+    GreetingModule.instance_method(:hello_world).bind(actor).call

+Casting provides a convenience for doing this.

 ## Installation